 While Tinsel’s transformation is TT: Totally Transformative (and also TT: Totally Terrifying), the best part is: IT’S NOT OVER!
 Not even close, you guys!

 Tinsel’s journey is actually just beginning and there are plenty more terrifying transformations still to come!

 To find out what’s in store for Tinsel and what we’ve got planned for Tinsel’s Town, scroll down to the WHAT’S NEXT section of the page.
 Or, if you’re into pushing buttons (and since this IS LA, where everyone loves pushing everyone else’s buttons) just click on that blue WHAT’S NEXT button below.

 TH: TOTAL HINT We really do have some fun plans for both Tinsel and the show, so if you had to push just one button, this one is it.

 From 😘 to 👿 (and all the emojis in between) in only 36 episodes.
 Check out “Prologue” to see where it all began!

 “If you ever find yourself in fashion doubt, don’t worry!
 Just consult your emojis.
 All the answers are right at your fingertips.
 Literally!” – Fashion Guru, Tinsel Townsend

 THFB: Totally HUGE Fan Base!

-Some tune in for advice, some to learn English (true story), but they all show up for a glimpse into Tinsel’s crazy LA life and for at least one good laugh at her zany and opinionated opinions on topics raging from the hygienic perils of hair scrunchies to what makes LA so different from NY.
-With more than a few awards under her bedazzled belt, and with new viewers watching everyday, Tinsel is proving that she’s got the star power to conquer Hollywood the NEW-fashioned way: one subscriber at a time.
+Some tune in for advice, some to learn English (true story), but they all show up for a glimpse into Tinsel’s crazy LA life and for at least one good laugh at her zany and opinionated opinions on a range topics.
+From the hygienic perils of hair scrunchies to what makes LA so different from NY (hint: it’s all about “pedigree”), the internet’s favorite guru is guaranteed to have an expert opinion that she’s dying to share.

 TU: TOTALLY UNIQUE